NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 **Second Logistic Regression Model:**

 - Polynomial features are employed so the model could be trained better on a relatively large set of features.
-Here, polynomical features (i.e., X_train_poly, X_test_poly) were created and fitted as a function of X_train and X_test.
+Here, polynomial features (i.e., X_train_poly, X_test_poly) were created and fitted as a function of X_train and X_test.
 - A second logistic regression model was created and fitted with X_train_poly and y_train data.
 - Prediction data (i.e., y_pred) was re-created as a function of X_test_poly data.
-- The following Classfication Report of the second logistic regression model was generated as a function of the y_test and y_pred data:
+- The following Classification Report of the second logistic regression model was generated as a function of the y_test and y_pred data:

 ![The optimized model](Screenshots/Picture5.png)